jhlothamer/godot4_visibility_masking_demo/README.md

 This demo shows how to create a visibility masking effect in Godot 4.1.
 This effect simulates the view cone of the player for a top down 2D game by masking out things not in the player's line of site.
 The classic horror survival game Darkwood is a great of example of this technique.

 ## Credit Where It is Greatly Deserved
 The technique in this demo, and that I will attempt to explain below, was first brought to my attention in the video [Godot 4 visibility mask tutorial redux](https://www.youtube.com/watch?v=iKRJqx9KCJU).
 In this video the author shows roughly how to accomplish creating a visibility mask using the SubViewport node.
 In the video, tile maps with occluders are used, and separate copies of the tilemap are kept so that the main viewport and mask viewport can have something to render.
-This demo does away with any need to copy anything using a common technique for 2D split-screen games in the Godot engine.
+This demo does away with coping nodes by using a common technique for 2D split-screen games in the Godot engine.

 ## The General Idea

-This technique uses a light along with light occluders to generate a light mask.
+This technique uses a light along with light occluders to generate a texture that can be used for masking.
 This is done by using a light texture that matches the desired visibility area and a texture that is set to only be visible when it is lit.
 Placing this within a SubViewport node gives us access to a texture that we can then use as a mask.

 <p align="center">
 <img src="readme_images/mask_created_by_light.png" />